Jared Kushner questioned by Mueller investigators, reports say

 Jared Kushner was questioned by investigators working for special counsel Robert Mueller this month regarding interactions with a Russian ambassador, according to multiple reports late Wednesday.

 Investigators questioned Kushner about a meeting he had with an unnamed Russian ambassador and former national security adviser Michael Flynn, the New York Times reported.
-The Associated Press also reported about the meeting, citing a source.
+The Associated Press also reported about the meeting, citing an anonymous source.

-The meeting reportedly took place during President Trump’s transition into the White House.
+The meeting reportedly took place in December of last year during President Trump’s transition into the White House.
 Other details about the topics of the meeting were unclear.

+Kushner's questioning took about 90 minutes or less and was aimed in part of establishing whether Trump's son-in-law had any information on Flynn that might be exculpatory, the source told the AP.

+The source also said multiple White House witnesses have been asked about their knowlege of Flynn.

-The revelation of Kushner’s meeting with Mueller investigators came days after it was reported that Flynn, former White House security adviser, cut ties with Trump’s legal team.
+The revelation of Kushner’s meeting with Mueller investigators came days after it was reported that Flynn cut ties with Trump’s legal team.

 Attorneys for Flynn told the president’s team that they could no longer discuss Mueller’s probe into Russia’s involvement with the election.